tableturn/dymo/README.md

   |> Post.labels()
 ```

-Note that the `Post.labels/1` also accepts a module directly as an input - in that case it would return all labels that were ever associated with posts.
+Note that the `Post.labels/1` also accepts a module directly as an input - in that case it would return all labels that were ever associated with all posts.

 You can also query models that are tagged with specific labels by doing the following: